 Funding comes from various sources, which may include:

 These are awarded on a competitive basis and continuation is subject to satisfactory progress.
 University funding, including Teaching Assistantships and University Scholarships, is limited to four years for a Ph.D. student.
-Funding for Master's students is limited to the period for which they are admitted, normally either eight months (two terms) or twelve months.
+Funding for Master's students is limited to the period for which they are admitted, normally twelve months.
 More information on internal and external awards is provided by the School of Graduate and Postdoctoral Studies.
 They also provide additional information about rules and regulations.

 For Graduate Tuition Fees (and supplementary fees) in effect Per Term, please consult the fee section of the Registrar's Office web site.
 As mentioned above, international students will automatically receive extra funding to help offset the difference in tuition that exists between International and Canadian students.

-Note that, although tuition fees are due near the beginning of each term, payment for Teaching and Research Assistantships is made at the end of each month.
-Students should therefore plan to arrive with sufficient funds to pay the tuition balance and for the first month's living expenses.
+Note that salary payments for Teaching and Research Assistantships are made at the end of each month.
+Students should therefore plan to arrive with sufficient funds to pay for the first month's living expenses.

 A late payment fee and a late registration fee are assessed against students who fail to pay their tuition and to register by the appropriate deadlines.